-At Unless, we store data in two different ways.
+At Unless, we keep data in two different databases.

 To ensure the speed of the live service anywhere in the world, all customer account data that is required for segmentation and personalization of websites is served from DynamoDb, the giant data store of Amazon Web Services.